akshayjshah/blog/posts/language-use-on-github.md

 * There are quite a few outliers in our data set, and rank correlations are less distorted by these outliers.

-If that doesn't convince you, it's easy to calculate the Pearson correlation---it's the default in pandas, so removing the ``method='spearman'`` above should do the trick.
+If that doesn't convince you, it's easy to calculate the Pearson correlation --- it's the default in pandas, so removing the ``method='spearman'`` above should do the trick.
 If you're impatient, you can just peek at the [results][pearson-plot].

 <h2 id="conclusions">Conclusions</h2>

 <img src="/static/language-use-on-github/spearman_language_correlation.svg"
 alt="Language Correlation on GitHub">